-1.7.6 NEW in v1.2 Action-angle coordinates using the TorusMapper code
+1.7.6 Action-angle coordinates using the TorusMapper code

 All of the methods described so far allow one to compute the actions, angles, and frequencies for a given phase-space location. galpy also contains some support for computing the inverse transformation by using an interface to the TorusMapper code.
 Currently, this is limited to axisymmetric potentials, because the TorusMapper code is limited to such potentials.